The Master's Re-imagined in Mini Golf Form (video)

-Tomorrow commences the 2023 edition of The Master’s Tournament at Augusta National, which is indeed “a tradition unlike any other.”
+Tomorrow commences the 2024 edition of The Master’s Tournament at Augusta National, which is indeed “a tradition unlike any other.”
 The famed golf course in Augusta, Georgia is considered the best in America and among the best in the world.

 Completing the experience is lovely narration provided by the soothing voice of Jim Nantz.

-The famed broadcaster just had his own personal “One Shining Moment” as he called his final March Madness, Final Four and National Championship game on Monday night.
+The famed broadcaster just had his own personal “One Shining Moment” as he called his final March Madness, Final Four and National Championship game last year.
 Now he transitions to Amen Corner, as he truly is the voice of golf.

 Thus Nantz appears in YouTube video above, which re-imagines The Master’s in putt-putt form.